Atlas of AI

 Andrew Ferguson: “We are moving to a state where prosecutors and police are going to say ’the algorithm told me to do it, so I did, I had no idea what I was doing’.”

-A false objectivity, “it’s just math, math can’t be biased, right?” – where’s the accountability?
+AI and algorithms create a false objectivity, “it’s just math, math can’t be biased, right?” – where’s the accountability? (see also: bias bug)

 The historian of technology Alex Campolo calls this enchanted determinism: “AI systems are seen as enchanted, beyond the known world, yet deterministic in that they discover patterns that can be applied with predictive certainty to everyday life.”